Billy the Artist: Career

 Miller, who had always wanted to be a Broadway actor since childhood, was drawn to the street art scene of New York City in the 1980s.
-Encouraged by his artist neighbor Lynn Marrapodi, he began to create his own art and eventually gave up acting.
+Encouraged by his artist neighbor Lynn Marrapodi, he began to create his own art, and eventually gave up acting.
 He became known as "Billy the Artist" and gained popularity in the East Village, where his work was displayed at the Bull McCabe's saloon.

-After graduating from the University of Cincinnati's College Conservatory of Music in 1987 and worked as a performer in Chicago for two years.
-He then moved to New York City, where he landed a part in his first Broadway audition for the play "Down to Earth," which unfortunately never premiered due to financial issues.
-He also performed in other productions, such as the 20th anniversary Broadway tour of Jesus Christ Superstar, an off-Broadway production of Man of La Mancha, and received praise for major roles in productions at Cincinnati Playhouse and Birmingham Theater.
+After graduating from the University of Cincinnati's College Conservatory of Music in 1987, he worked as a performer in Chicago for two years.
+He moved to New York City, where he landed a part in his first Broadway audition for the play Down to Earth, which never premiered due to financial issues.
+He performed in other productions, such as the 20th anniversary Broadway tour of Jesus Christ Superstar, an off-Broadway production of Man of La Mancha, and received praise for major roles in productions at Cincinnati Playhouse and Birmingham Theater.

-In 1995, Miller realized that his true passion was art and decided to focus on painting for the rest of his life.
+In 1995, Miller realized that his true passion was art, and decided to focus on painting for the rest of his life.
 He participated in several group shows, including one in SoHo that featured notable artists such as KAWS, Ron English, and Anthony Freda, and another with Ryan McGinley and CRASH.

-One of his first artist gigs was for the Broadway musical RENT painting murals and designing the show's original t-shirts.

-With the success of the Broadway musical RENT, Miller's art began to gain recognition from global brands and clients such as Swatch, Viacom, Lamborghini, New Balance Shoes, and many others.
-He also collaborated with Goebel, a European company, to create a line of new Billy The Artist products that were showcased at the Maison et Objet trade show in Paris before the COVID-19 lockdowns.
+One of Miller's first artist gigs was for the Broadway musical RENT, painting murals and designing the show's original t-shirts.
+With the success of RENT, his art began to gain recognition from global brands and clients such as Swatch, Viacom, Lamborghini, New Balance, and many others.
+He collaborated with Goebel, a European company, to create a line of new Billy the Artist products that were showcased at the Maison et Objet trade show in Paris before the COVID-19 lockdowns.

-Miller's paintings have been displayed in prestigious galleries such as the Forbes Gallery in New York, as well as in galleries in other cities such as Chicago, Miami, Orlando, New Orleans, Austin, Cleveland, Mexico City, Hamburg, Paris, Curacao, and Zurich, among others.
+Miller's paintings have been displayed in prestigious galleries such as the Forbes Gallery in New York, as well as galleries in other cities such as Chicago, Miami, Orlando, New Orleans, Austin, Cleveland, Mexico City, Hamburg, Paris, Curacao, and Zurich.
 His artistic works have been featured in various publications worldwide, including Rolling Stone, Vanity Fair, Vogue, Elle, US Weekly, Juxtapoz, Entertainment Weekly, and The New York Times.
-Miller has also made appearances on several television programs on major networks such as MTV, NBC, ABC, CBS, CNN, FOX, and TLC, and he has been featured on 60 Minutes and other feature programs around the world.
+Miller made appearances on several television programs on major networks such as MTV, NBC, ABC, CBS, CNN, FOX, and TLC.
+He was featured on 60 Minutes and other programs around the world.

 Miller was one of the first American artists to be allowed to paint on The Bund in Shanghai.

 Death

 Miller died of complications from colon cancer on January 22, 2022, at the age of 57.

-In March 2022, The Fine Arts Association in Willoughby honored Miller using its Ten Below: One Act Festival.
+In March 2022, the Fine Arts Association in Willoughby, Ohio honored Miller with its Ten Below: One Act Festival.